johnhaldeman/hackfAuthenticationTalk/README.md

-# NoSQL Tech Talk - Hackforge Software Guild - August 2015
+# Authentication and Services/Applications - Hackforge Software Guild - August 2015
 The Presentation and Associated Resources for the Hackforge Software Guild August 2015 the Authentication of Services and Applications.

 Sample code provided is not designed to reflect best practices or be idiomatic.